 There is money to be made selling on Craigslist.

 For example, one night I came home and saw an old 6 drawer Ikea dresser on the curb.
 My parents had decided the dresser was unusable and falling apart.
-In about 30 minutes with a hammer and a few nails, I fixed the dresser and it to a college student looking for the exact dimensions to fit his apartment.
+In hauled the dresser back inside and used a hammer and a few nails to fix it.
+I posted it on Craigslist and in 30 minutes a college student purchased the dresser.
+He was looking for the exact dimensions to fit his apartment.

-A win for both parties and the environment.
-He got exactly what he needed and spent $100 less buying used.
+It was win for both parties and the environment.
+He got exactly what he needed and spent $100 less buying it used.
 I made $60 and kept something out of the landfill.

 Why do people buy on Craigslist?

 Craigslist is a great website to find handcrafted and unique furniture or oddball items and parts to fix old appliances.
 It’s a website to save money on these items and a means to buy local.
 Most Craigslist buyers are straightforward with the transactions.
 They find a product and make an offer.
 If it fits their budget, they go to the location to pay and pick up.

 Also, Craigslist buyers are looking for specific items that are hard to find at retail stores or overpriced.
 For example, I once sold an unused metal boxspring frame for $40 because it was 50% cheaper than buying new.